 There’s also Jade Dragon Snow Mountain and Lugu Lake nearby – I haven’t visited but I know they’re also quite popular destinations.

-Tiger Leaping Gorge is one of the most insane landscapes in China.
+35 – Tiger Leaping Gorge, China’s Grand Canyon: Tiger Leaping Gorge is one of the most insane landscapes in China.
 There’s a trail running along the northern side of the gorge that typically takes two days to complete.
-I’ll have a complete guide to hiking Tiger Leaping Gorge published shortly; subscribe to my blog to be notified of when I share it!

-There are frequent buses from the Guilin Airport, South Bus Station, and Railway Stations to Yangshuo.
+To Yangshuo, there are frequent buses from the Guilin Airport, South Bus Station, and the Railway Stations.
 The drive should take about 90 minutes and cost anywhere from ¥25 to ¥50 depending on where you leave from.

 Yangshuo also has a high-speed rail station now, with trains from Guilin taking only 24 minutes.
 The station is located 33 kilometres from the center of Yangshuo, so you’ll need to take another bus from the Yangshuo station to the city center (¥20).

 38 – You need to visit Yangshuo: Yangshuo is such a beautiful place.
 It’s quite popular with travellers from all over the world, but the area is large enough that it’s still possible to get away from the crowds.